formlio/forml/docs/platform.rst

 Setup
 -----

-Make sure to :doc:`install<install>` all the necessary ForML components before proceeding to the next sections.
+Make sure to :ref:`install <install>` all the necessary ForML components before proceeding to the next sections.

 .. _platform-config: